Donders-Institute/hpc-wiki-v2/docs/cluster_howto/access-ood.rst

 Requirements
 ============

-* having a modern web browser on your device, such as Firefox, Chrome or Safari
+* a modern web browser on your device, such as Firefox, Chrome or Safari
-* connecting your device to the DCCN Trigon network via the office LAN or eduVPN (full trigon access).
+* connection to the DCCN Trigon network via the office wired network or wirelessly with eduVPN (full trigon access), see :ref:`access-external-eduvpn`.

 Connect
 =======